[Moderate revision–posted 9/12/22 (replaces 1/26/21 edition)]

 4. Appointment of New Employees

-Hiring administrators seeking exceptions to this policy should route their written justification to the appropriate senior vice president/vice president, PSVP, or vice chancellor and Human Resources for review, consideration, and approval.
+Hiring administrators seeking exceptions to this policy should route their written justification to the appropriate senior vice president/vice president, Provost and Senior Vice President, or vice chancellor and Human Resources for review, consideration, and approval.
 If approved, the written justification must be attached to the initial ePAF appointment.

 b.
 Appointment of Relatives – All appointments must comply with OP 70.08, Nepotism.